Wiki · Concept · Last reviewed June 25, 2026

 Definition

-A world model is an internal or generated representation of how an environment works.
-It may model objects, space, motion, affordances, cause and effect, agents, memory, uncertainty, and the consequences of action.
-The phrase is used across robotics, reinforcement learning, computer vision, generative video, simulation, and arguments about future machine intelligence.
+A world model is a bounded representation of how an environment is expected to change.
+It may model objects, space, motion, affordances, cause and effect, agents, memory, uncertainty, rewards, costs, and the consequences of action.
+The phrase is used across robotics, reinforcement learning, computer vision, generative video, simulation, gaming, autonomous driving, and agent evaluation.

 Spatial intelligence is the related capability of perceiving, generating, reasoning about, and interacting with 3D environments.
 A spatially intelligent system does not merely label an image.
-It understands where things are, how they relate, what can move, what can be entered, what can break, what can be reached, and what might happen next.
+It tracks where things are, how they relate, which objects persist behind occlusion, what can move, what can be entered, what can be reached, what can break, and what might happen next.

 The term should be handled carefully.
 A model that generates plausible video is not automatically a reliable model of reality.
-A simulator can be visually convincing while still getting physics, causality, safety-critical edge cases, or social context wrong.
+A simulator can be visually convincing while still getting physics, causality, safety-critical edge cases, privacy boundaries, or social context wrong.
+A world-model claim is useful only when it names the domain, sensors or inputs, output form, action authority, validation method, and failure boundary.

-Yann LeCun's 2022 position paper argued that future autonomous machine intelligence requires world models, memory, perception, cost modules, and planning rather than next-token prediction alone.
-Meta later framed V-JEPA 2 as a video-trained world model intended to help robots and agents understand physical dynamics before acting.
+Yann LeCun's 2022 position paper argued that autonomous machine intelligence requires world models, memory, perception, cost modules, and planning rather than next-token prediction alone.
+Meta later described V-JEPA 2 as a video-trained world model for understanding, prediction, and planning in the physical world, including lab robot demonstrations.

 Major Approaches

 Predictive representation learning.
 Systems such as JEPA-style models learn from video or sensory input by predicting missing or future representations rather than reconstructing every pixel.
-The goal is useful abstraction: enough structure to support reasoning and planning.
+The goal is useful abstraction: enough structure to support reasoning, planning, and transfer without preserving every visual detail.

-Domain simulators.
-Autonomous driving, robotics, and industrial systems often use specialized simulation environments.
-New world-model work raises the possibility that parts of simulation can be learned from data rather than hand-built.
+Domain simulators and digital twins.
+Autonomous driving, robotics, industrial systems, and scientific applications often use specialized simulation environments.
+New world-model work raises the possibility that parts of simulation can be learned from data rather than hand-built, which also makes simulation quality harder to audit.
+For safety purposes, a learned simulator still has to be validated against the physical system and operating envelope it claims to represent.

 Uses